Skip to content

 El Manasterly Palace and its Owner

-Among the historical palaces that are still prominent to this day is El Manasterly Palace in Manial District, Cairo.
-El Manasterly Palace was built by Hassan Fouad Pasha El Manasterly in 1850-51 over 1000 km2 of land.
-Hassan Pasha’s surname comes from the city of Manastir (now called Bitola) in Macedonia, where he is originally from.
+Among the historical palaces that are still prominent today is El Manasterly Palace in Manila District, Cairo.
+Hassan Fouad Pasha El Manasterly built it on 1000 km2 of land in 1850-51.
+Hassan Pasha’s surname comes from Manastir (now called Bitola) in Macedonia, where he is originally from.

-Hassan Pasha El Manasterly took on different prominent positions, during the reign of Khedive Abbas Helmi I, most importantly he was the first to hold the title of Governor of Cairo.
+Hassan Pasha El Monastery took on various prominent positions during the reign of Khedive Abbas Helmi I. Most importantly, he was the first to hold the title of Governor of Cairo.
 He was also Kethüda and Minister of Interior.
-His mosque where he is buried is situated near the palace as well.
+His mosque, where he is buried, is situated near the palace as well.

-The Roda Island on which the palace was built was originally occupied by Mamluks, specifically Sultan Saleh Negm El-Dyn Ayyoub who previously had a palace in the exact same location and ruled from 637 to 647 AH, and from 1240 to 1249 AD.
+The Roda Island on which the palace was built was initially occupied by Mamluks, specifically Sultan Saleh Negm El-Dyn Ayyoub, who previously had a palace in the exact location and ruled from 637 to 647 AH and 1240 to 1249 AD.

-El Manasterly Palace is split into two sections; the Salamlek, where guests are received, and the Haramlek, where the women resided, which was taken over by the government after the 1952 revolution and the dissolution of the monarchy.
+El Manasterly Palace is split into two sections: the Salamlek, where guests are received, and the Haramlek, where the women resided, which the government took over after the 1952 revolution and the dissolution of the monarchy.
 It is now a Water Desalination Plant.

 El Manasterly Palace Architecture

-What distinguishes the Palace are its ceiling murals and wall paintings that have been restored over the years.
+What distinguishes the Palace are its ceiling murals and wall paintings, which have been restored over the years.

-If you walk into the Palace’s main hall, you’ll come across two bedrooms and through the door on your right, you will find a large room where the residents and the guests listened to live music.
-The room was built specifically for that purpose as the curved ceiling helps transmit the sound around the room; meaning that the singer would not even need to use a microphone.
+If you walk into the Palace’s main hall, you’ll come across two bedrooms and through the door on your right, you will find a large room where the residents and the guests listen to live music.
+The room was built specifically for that purpose, as the curved ceiling helps transmit the sound around the room, meaning that the singer would not need a microphone.
 The music room also includes two smaller rooms, one of which is a bathroom.
-The terrace that wraps around the palace ends with that room as well, since all of the sides overlook the Nile.
+The terrace that wraps around the palace also ends with that room since all sides overlook the Nile.

 Walking around El Manasterly Palace, you will also come across the Nilometer, which predates the palace by around 1000 years.
 It dates back to 861 AD and 247 AH during the reign of Caliph Al-Mutawakkil `Ala Allah Al Abbasi.

-Hassan Pasha also held his regular meetings or diwania at El Manesterly Palace.
-He also became the custodian of the Nilometer.
-For several years afterwards, El Manasterly Palace became the official location from which the Arouss Al Nil (Bride of the Nile) an annual celebration was held.
+Hassan Pasha also held his regular meetings or diwan at El Manesterly Palace and became the custodian of the Nilometer.
+For several years afterwards, El Manasterly Palace became the official location for the Arouss Al Nil (Bride of the Nile) annual celebration.

 el manasterly palace from the nile